-Tram stops that are street level (akin to bus stops) are yet to be decided upon.
+Tram stations with raised platforms or tram stops that are street level (akin to bus stops) are yet to be decided upon, but might well be included in the map if other pups decide to visit them.
 Of course, this list might grow but for now that should be enough.
 The main target for Condor, however, is to get all the National Rail and London Underground stations.
 The rest will be bonus points, or left up to other pups to conquer.

 Why Pup All The Stations?

 The railways in the UK are amazing.
 They provide a vital link between communities, allowing people to connect to parts of the county they might otherwise not be able to get to.
 While road travel dominates, driving can be a tiring and stressful experience, and it’s not something that can be done by everyone.
 Rail travel, however, is open to all.
 Letting the train take the strain as you relax and enjoy a view of the world from the window.
 From the daily commute, to a quick pleasure jaunt – the railways are there to take you where you need to go.
 Of course, the famous closure of 1/3rd of the network by Dr Beeching back in the 60’s has reduced the number of stations and lines available, but there is still a vast network left to explore.